Code-Institute-Submissions/ecommerce-pp5-2/README.md

 26. Run python manage.py migrate to migrate to the ElephantSQL database
 27. Created and  deployed AWS bucket added keys to the Heroku config files

-The live site canbe found here: https://the-wine-society-01e133d06325.herokuapp.com/
+The live site can be found here: https://the-wine-society-01e133d06325.herokuapp.com/
 ## Bug Report:

 ### Issue with Quantity Update in Shopping Bag